I enjoy pet fish and have kept a variety of smaller and larger species. I am particularly fond of cichlids.

-Let me set the scene for you.
-A four foot tank, running an external filter.
-It's winter, so the ambient room temperature hovers around 18 degrees, and even lower sometimes.
-Far too cold for tropical fish.
+Let me set the scene for you: a four-foot tank, running an external filter.
+It's winter, so the ambient room temperature hovers around 18 degrees—or even lower sometimes.
+It's far too cold for tropical fish.
 You have three heaters in the tank, but it never seems to get warmer than 22–23 degrees, no matter how high the heaters are set.
 What's wrong?

 A powerhead will create a nice underwater current, keeping the water moving around your tank and causing your heaters to actually heat all the water.
 Not only that, but the current will give your fish something to swim against, which is appreciated by active river fish that otherwise will spend their lives wondering how they ended up in a small glass pond.

-Of course, some fish don't like a great deal of current, but most fish robust enough to live in a large tank environment appreciate some current to frolic and play in, and more importantly, the flow of water means that your water maintains a homogeneous temperature throughout the tank without developing weird cold and hot spots that will confuse the fish and potentially make them ill.
+Of course, some fish don't like a great deal of current, but most fish robust enough to live in a large tank environment appreciate some current to frolic and play in.
+More importantly, the flow of water means that your water maintains a homogeneous temperature throughout the tank without developing weird cold and hot spots that will confuse the fish and potentially make them ill.

-- You don't need a powerhead if your tank is already using an internal filter with sufficient flow (you'll know if the flow is sufficient by placing a thermometer at the end of the tank away from the heater and seeing if it is at the same temperature as the water nearer the heater.)
+- Sufficient flow: You don't need a powerhead if your tank is already using an internal filter with sufficient flow.
+You'll know if the flow is sufficient by placing a thermometer at the end of the tank away from the heater and seeing if it is at the same temperature as the water nearer the heater.

-- You don't need a powerhead if your tank is under two feet.
+- Small tank: You don't need a powerhead if your tank is under two feet.
 Probably.